marvin255/serviform/README.md

 Advanced usage
 --------------

-To create stepped form or one form inserted to other form set new `form` element as an element of base form.
+To create stepped form or insert one form to other form set new `form` element as an element of base form.

 ```php
 $form = \serviform\helpers\FactoryFields::init([